 The Bay Area has had an organized vanpool program since 1981.
-Currently managed by local, county, and regional partners including MTC's 511 program, the region's vanpool service helps people with long commutes that are not well-served by transit.
-This strategy will enhance the appeal of vanpooling by dedicating \$6 million to reduce the cost of van rentals, thereby encouraging more people to participate in the vanpool program, removing personal cars from crowded freeways while reducing overall emissions.
+Currently managed by local, county and regional partners including MTC's 511 program, the region's vanpool service helps people with long commutes that are not well-served by transit.
+This strategy will enhance the appeal of vanpooling by dedicating \$6 million to reduce the cost of van rentals.
+Encouraging more people to participate in the vanpool program can help to remove personal cars from crowded freeways and reduce overall emissions.